StevenMDixon/IJScript/README.md

 ## Rules

-- [ ] using a minifyer is cheating half the fun is writing the code!
+- [ ] using a minifyer is cheating! (half the fun is writing the code!)
 - [ ] Do not use line breaks or semicolons unless necessary
 - [ ] Function should try to be recursive this is not neccesary for some challenges
 - [ ] How else would you write for/while loops without recursion?